jdy18/FightingICE/README.md

        - change directory parameters in `test.py` to your `policy.pth` file.\
        i have pretrained weight files in `/results`, to which you can refer
        - the results is set to output in `/results/bcq_discrete_vs_MctsAi23i.txt`

+ ## Run CRR

+-  prepare:
+  -  install tianshou package as mentioned above
+  - `cd CRR`

+- To train:

+  - change `path` in `utils.py` to path of your dataset.
+  - change epoch, step_nums in `cogftg_crr.py`
+  - run `python cogftg_crr.py`
+  - the log, weights will be output under `log` directory.

+- To Test

+  - get the pretrained actor model

+  - set the `actor_path,save_path,actor_name` in `'test.py'`.

+  - For example : `python test.py --actor_path ./model/actor.pt --actor_name CRR --save_path  ./results/ppopretrain_vs_MctsAi23i.txt`

+  - path` in `utils.py` to path of your dataset.

+    the log, weights will be output under `log` directory.

 ## Useful links